The Siri Fantasy: Why Guiseppe Siri Was Never Pope

 Gertsner was a major force in the early days of Traditionalism in Europe.
 She later assisted in the election of Linus II as “pope” in England in the mid-1990s (after requesting a copy of the book “Will the Catholic Church Survive the 20th Century?”) so despite her standing as German nobility, her broad education and her Vatican experience she was no better informed on what to do in these unsettled times than the rest of us were.
 Prior to her death, she told one biographer that she regretted participating in the election.
 Clearly Gertsner did not believe Siri was ever elected pope.
 And nothing presented by Siri devotees comes close to satisfying the rules laid down by the Church Herself for presenting evidence strong enough to stand as a dogmatic fact, which is what evidence of a valid papal election constitutes.

 Although the philosophical system of St. Thomas Aquinas has been recklessly redefined by those outside the Church, Scholastic theology remains the same today as it was at the close of Pope Pius XII’s reign.
 It is a system of deductive reasoning from the truths of faith as defined by the continual magisterium and the various discussions of scholastic theologians.
-Much space has been dedicated on this site to the necessity of proceeding from scholastic principles, so there is no need to belabor this point.
+Much space has been dedicated on this board to the necessity of proceeding from scholastic principles, so there is no need to belabor this point.
 Needless to say, those promoting Siri as pope have not proceeded from scholastic principles.
-Private prophecy, media hype and other secular proofs do not appeal to the authority of the Church teaching throughout the ages, (unless one wishes to include the testimony of heretical NO “authorities” as Catholic).
-The determination of who is the true Pope lies demonstrably in the realm of dogmatic facts and papal teaching governing papal elections.
+Private prophecy, seers never approved by the Church, media hype and other secular proofs do not appeal to the authority of the Church teaching throughout the ages, (unless one wishes to include the testimony of heretical NO “authorities” as Catholic).
+The determination of who is/was the true Pope lies demonstrably in the realm of dogmatic facts.
 It therefore clearly lies outside the matter of merely circumstantial evidence, since it must be determined by and be in agreement with dogma.
 While circumstantial evidence is always an adjunct to such inquiries, it can scarcely be used as the basis to determine the value of doctrinal matters themselves.

 St. Thomas clearly taught that theology and philosophy are two separate sciences, “yet…they agree.
 They are distinct because…philosophy relies on reason alone [while] theology uses the truths derived from revelation, and also because there are some truths, the mysteries of Faith which belong [only] to theology.
 They must agree because God is the author of all truth, and it is impossible to think that He would teach in the natural order anything that would contradict what He teaches in the supernatural order.
 The recognition of these principles is the crowning achievement of Scholasticism,” (Catholic Encyclopedia, Vol. XIII).
 The two elements must be joined, then, in order to make sense out of any situation, They must be joined using the reasoning process — logic and common sense — where the actual circumstances of the matter are concerned.
 But the final determination can only rest on that evidence required and mandated by the Church Herself.
 If we apply logic to the Siri situation, things simply do not compute.
 That Siri was Pope for 30 years, and never made this known, all the time publicly appearing as a functioning and faithful member of the Novus Ordo church, is absurd.
 It is theologically impossible and reason immediately detects this.

 When a few true priests yet existed to opine on the Siri matter, they were all in favor of investigating the “possibility” that “recent papal conclaves involved irregularities.”
-They lambasted all others trying to do responsible research, and threw their weight behind Gary Giuffre and those funding him.
+(Ya think?!)
+They lambasted all others trying to do responsible research, and threw their weight behind former SSPX member Gary Giuffre (now associated with St. Jude’s in Beaumont Tex.) and those funding him.
 One priest even warned against following “gurus” possessing Gnosis-like “secret knowledge,” or those who “take their cues from dubious apparitions and revelations…false mysticism in general.”
-And yet these are the very things that have emerged from what this priest described as the “responsible and serious scholarly study” of Mr. Giuffre.
-If priests themselves could not even manage to judge these things from the Church’s own teachings and practices, and themselves erred in a conspicuous way by supporting those who ignore these very teachings, why hasn’t anyone questioned this?
 The errors in Giuffre’s study make it incumbent on those wishing to sort this out to not only ask questions but to demand answers based solely on Church teaching.
 After examining what constitutes evidence, discrepancies existing in Giuffre’s arguments and those of others, from the beginning, will be examined.

 Evidence and its worth